spatie/laravel-multitenancy/docs/installation/using-a-single-database.md

 ---

 Before using the following instructions, make sure you have performed [the base installation steps](/laravel-multitenancy/v1/installation/base-installation) first.

+ Only use the instructions on this page if you want use one database.

 ### Migrating the database